yb-xing/syntactic-transfer-in-LLM/README.md

 Correlate per-item ΔS with per-item RT facilitation from human bilingual reading time studies.
 The prediction is that items where multilingual models show the largest surprisal reduction correspond to items where bilinguals showed the most processing facilitation.
 Planned as a follow-up analysis.

 **Fine-tuning experiment (causal)**
-Continue training a monolingual English model on French text and measure whether surprisal at V+Adv positions decreases post-training — isolating the causal role of French syntactic exposure, and mirroring the acquisition of cross-lingual transfer via L2 exposure in humans.
+Continue training a monolingual English model on French text and measure whether surprisal at V+Adv positions decreases post-training.
+This is to isolate the causal role of French syntactic exposure (i.e., mirror the acquisition of cross-linguistic transfer via L2 exposure in humans).

-**RLHF / alignment**
+**RLHF**
 Apply preference training to penalize V+Adv order in English while preserving French syntactic competence.
-Tests whether RLHF can selectively suppress cross-lingual syntactic bias — and whether suppression is language-specific or bleeds across the language boundary.
+Tests whether RLHF can selectively suppress cross-linguistic syntactic bias.

 **Mechanistic interpretability**
 Probe hidden states at the adverb position to identify which layers and attention heads drive the surprisal compression in multilingual models.
-Apply causal tracing (activation patching) to localize the cross-lingual transfer signal within the network.
+Apply causal tracing (e.g., activation detection through sparse autoencoders) to localize the transfer signal within the network.

 **Scaling analysis**
 Does the surprisal delta grow or shrink with model size?
-Extend the comparison within the RoBERTa / XLM-R family (base → large → XLM-R-XL) to test whether scale amplifies or attenuates cross-lingual syntactic bias.

 ---